Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 - Egg Laying Breeds: These hens have been bred to produce large quantities of eggs through their short production lifetimes.
 Leghorns are a good example of prolific egg producers as are Australorps.

 - Dual Purpose Breeds: These hens are the best of both worlds in utility terms.
-They are productive in the egg department and also grow large enough to be used as a meat bird later on in their life.
+They are productive in the egg department and grow large enough to be used as a meat bird later in life.